oracle/db-sharding/README.md

 This repository provides Oracle Sharded database deployment automation and tools :

-* Terraform based Infrastructure as code(IaaC) deployment of Oracle sharded database.
+* Terraform based deployment of Oracle sharded database.
-* Kubernetes based deployment of Oracle sharded database.
+* Mid-tier routing for use in Oracle sharded database applications.
-* Mid-tier routing for use in Oracle sharded database client applications.
+* OKE based deployment of Oracle sharded database.
-* Routing implementations for use in Oracle sharding client applications.
+* Fast data ingest for sharding applications.

 If you want to learn more about Oracle sharding a.k.a Oracle Sharded Database, please refer to the [product page][SDB-prod-page] and [product documentation][SDB-prod-doc].